Kilobyte

+Board of the Tangerine Microtan 65, featuring 1024 bytes of RAM.
+First sold in 1979.

 The kilobyte is a multiple of the unit byte for digital information.

 The International System of Units (SI) defines the prefix kilo as a multiplication factor of 1000 (10^{3}); therefore, one kilobyte is 1000 bytes.
 The internationally recommended unit symbol for the kilobyte is kB.

 In some areas of information technology, particularly in reference to random-access memory capacity, kilobyte instead often refers to 1024 (2^{10}) bytes.
-This arises from the prevalence of sizes that are powers of two in modern digital memory architectures, coupled with the coincidence that 2^{10} differs from 10^{3} by less than 2.5%.
+This arises from the prevalence of sizes that are powers of two in modern digital memory architectures, coupled with the coincidence that 2^{10} differs from 10^{3} by 2.4%.

 The kibibyte is defined as 1024 bytes, avoiding the ambiguity issues of the kilobyte.